 Recommended Reading: Nigerian States and Their Years of Creation

-- The three (3) Arms of Government in Nigeria are the Executive, the Legislative and the Judiciary
+- The 3 Arms of Government in Nigeria are the Executive, the Legislative and the Judiciary

-- The legislature runs on bi-camera (two house, that is), termed the Upper and Lower Chambers
+- The legislature runs on bi-camera (that is, two legislative houses), termed the Upper and Lower Chambers

 - The Supreme Court is the highest court while the Customary Court is the lowest